doiim/p2pix-explorer/README.md

 # P2Pix Explorer

-An application for visualizing smart contract activity from the P2PIX protocol using The Graph Protocol.
-P2Pix Explorer provides real-time insights into deposits, locks, releases, and user activities across Sepolia and Rootstock networks.
+An application for visualizing smart contract activity from the P2Pix using The Graph Protocol.
+P2Pix Explorer provides real-time insights into deposits, locks, releases, and user activities across different networks.

 ## ✨ Features